The Chinatown YMCA is a leading provider of youth development programs in San Francisco Chinatown serving over 650 children daily and 3,650 annually.

 Kari is proud to be a Y leader, notably at the Chinatown branch, serving a rich and thriving community in healthy living, youth development, and social responsibility.

-Ariel is the Community Development Director for both the Chinatown YMCA and Urban Services YMCA.
+Ariel is the Community Development Director for the Chinatown YMCA.